 The destruction of Herod's Temple by the Romans in 70 CE was a significant event in Jewish history.
 It was a time of great sorrow and mourning, as it symbolized the destruction of the Jewish people and their way of life.
 However, the destruction of the temple also played a crucial role in the development of Jewish tradition and the rise of rabbinic Judaism.

-In conclusion, Herod's Temple played a crucial role in the history of the Jewish people and had significant connections to biblical prophecies.
+Herod's Temple played a crucial role in the history of the Jewish people and had significant connections to biblical prophecies.
 The construction of the temple fulfilled the prophecies of the prophet Haggai, and it was central to Jewish eschatology.
 The destruction of the temple was a significant event in Jewish history, but it also played a crucial role in the development of Jewish tradition.
 Today, the site of Herod's Temple remains a crucial site for both Jews and Christians, as it symbolizes the rich history and culture of the Jewish people and the life and teachings of Jesus Christ.